Top 10 SEO 2.0 Definitions

 http://forums.searchenginewatch.com/showthread.php?t=17794

-As new kinds of search opportunities will arise Kevin Newcomb sound very optimistic in Search Engine Watch thread.
-Video, Books, Maps are all open to optimization from on to rank high.
-So SEO 2.0 is SEO for multiple media.
+As new kinds of search opportunities will arise Kevin Newcomb sounds very optimistic in this Search Engine Watch thread.

 5. Jordan Behan (telltenfriends): SEO 2.0 is Social Media Optimization